-But not everyone wants to go this route.
+There are also other reasons to choose an online bookie.
 For one, overseas sportsbooks are more than just online bookies.
-You can also play real-money casino games on their websites, which is something that Nevada doesn’t allow at all.
-Furthermore, physical casinos like physical money – Bitcoin isn’t in wide use at storefronts anywhere, and you’re not using the cryptocurrency to bet on the Vegas Strip.
+You can also play real-money casino games, bingo, horse betting and more.
+Furthermore, physical casinos like physical money – Bitcoin isn’t in wide use at storefronts anywhere, and you’re not using the cryptocurrency to bet on the Vegas Strip or other local sportsbook.
 So if paperless and privacy are your things, get a legal online bookie.

 The best part of all?
 On the Internet, it is legal to bet with a bookie any time, any place.
 All you need is a smartphone and a basic data plan.
 You don’t even need pants!
 Ain’t the future grand?

 - MORE INFO